DR ANDREW LOTHIAN

 - Environmental impact assessment

-He is a past President of the Environment Institute of Australia and New Zealand (South Australian Division) and has served as a Councillor on local government.
+He is a past President and Secretary of the Environment Institute of Australia and New Zealand (South Australian Division).
+He has also served as a Councillor on local government.